 Wix Is the More Beginner-Friendly Choice

-Yes.
-We know this.
+Once again, the result is hardly surprising.
 But… that’s not necessarily a win here.
-Editor X is harder to use, but that’s because it’s capable of much more.
-As I said in the Features section, Editor X is basically a more advanced version of Wix.
+Editor X is harder to use – there’s no doubt about that – but that’s because Editor X is capable of much more.
+As I said previously, Editor X is basically a more advanced version of Wix.

 Wix’s drag-and-drop editor is very intuitive, especially when you consider how much you can do with it.
 It’s based on adding strips, which are stacked to form web pages.
 You can then drag and drop other elements like text boxes, buttons, images, and contact forms into these strips and customize them as you like.

 Editor X works pretty much the same way, with just a few wording differences (instead of “strips,” it has “sections”).
 But at the same time, it lets you do more at every level.
 While this does make Editor X harder to use, it is worth learning how to use it – if you’re a developer, anyway.

 When it comes to the more advanced website builders, Editor X is hardly the most complicated.
 Learning how to use it shouldn’t be too difficult either.
 Editor X offers an entirely free series of lessons called Academy X.